MohammadAbuShams/ENCS5323-Online-Calculator-for-Wireless-and-Mobile-Network/README.md

 ## Features

 1. **Communication System Components Calculation**:
-   - Calculate the number of bits and rates for samplers, quantizers, source encoders, channel encoders, and interleavers.
+   - Calculate the number of bits and rates for samplers, quantizers, source encoders, channel encoders, and interleaves.

 2. **OFDM System Calculations**:
    - Determine the number of bits and rates for resource elements, OFDM symbols, Resource Blocks, and maximum transmission capabilities using parallel resource blocks.

 3. **Power Transmission Calculations**:
-   - Compute the power transmitted in a flat environment based on given transmitter and receiver specifications.
+   - Compute the power transmitted in a flat environment based on the given transmitter and receiver specifications.

 4. **Throughput Calculations for Multiple Access Techniques**:
    - Analyze throughput in percentage terms for various multiple access techniques.